K Street-Ivy City Line: Better Bus Redesign

-As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the D8 was merged with the D4 and was renamed into the D36.
+Beginning on June 29, 2025, both the D4 and D8 were merged and was renamed into the D36.
 The route follows the former D8 routing between MedStar Washington Hospital Center and K Street NE, but was rerouted to serve Franklin Square along the D4 routing.
 Service to Washington Union Station was replaced by the C71, which was a combination of the D4 and E2, except it turns onto North Capitol Street from K Street NE and serves Washington Union Station.